 C.S.T. is an Indirect Tax on sale of goods.
 Therefore the seller of goods can collect it from his buyer.
-Before we see the provisions of C.S.T.
-Act following scheme of taxation is to be understood

 1)Imports & Exports of goods may be taxed by Central Govt., which is done by levy of Custom Duties.